-multifamily properties.
-The Fund's investments have been fair valued by the Fund based on independent appraiser valuations.
-Independent appraisers use techniques with valuation significant unobservable inputs.
+Fund based on independent appraiser valuations.
+Independent appraisers use valuation techniques with significant unobservable inputs.
 This is inherently subjective due to, among other factors, the individual nature of each property, discount rates, market rates, its location and requires significant estimates and judgements.